nerdfiles/proposal-planning/readme.md

 # Proposal Planning

-Let's be frank, [Andy Clarke-style][clarke]: web design was a mistake.
+Let's be frank, [Andy Clarke-style][clarke]: web design was [a mistake][mistake].
+But you need to transact — an transform.
 And all education is violence[1].
 You're not paying me just to hit the market when [90% of the web is inaccessible][inaccessible].
-And accessibility *is* security and privacy; elsewhere: almost none of it is build "on" "transformative APIs"; that means no sandwiches for you!
+And accessibility *is* security and privacy; elsewhere: almost none of it is build "on" "transformative APIs"[6]; that means no sandwiches for you!
 You're aware of who Bezos is, and how his API Mandate has constrained your business valid logic's capabilities, hindered interrelations among and between others in the web and its search engine